Yuen Pau Woo: Foreign influence transparency registry

-In March 2023, Woo raised “fears about how a foreign influence registry could go very wrong”, comparing it to the Chinese Exclusion Act.
+In March 2023, Woo raised "fears about how a foreign influence registry could go very wrong", comparing it to the Chinese Exclusion Act.

 In an e-mail response to the National Post, Woo "encourage[d] Canadians to reflect on whether a foreign influence transparency registry can be developed in such a way as to not punish or stigmatize certain communities, stifle legitimate political debate, and foster parochialism."
 Gloria Fung, co-ordinator of the Canadian Coalition for a Foreign Influence Registry, believes that Woo's comments are part of what she considers to be a "very well-orchestrated and co-ordinated effort" to stoke fears that the federal government's intent to investigate foreign agents will contribute to anti-Asian racism.
 Cheuk Kwan of the Toronto Association for Democracy in China said that Woo's statement was reminiscent of how the Chinese Communist Party (CCP) responds to criticism, "using racism as a deflection from the proper issue at hand."

 South China Sea

-Woo has opposed motions critical of China's construction of artificial islands and military airfields in the South China Sea.
+Woo has opposed a motion critical of China's construction of artificial islands and military airfields in the South China Sea.

+Jimmy Lai trial

+In February 2026, Woo commented on the trial of Hong Kong media entrepreneur Jimmy Lai in a post on X (formerly Twitter), stating that, he would have been prosecuted under Canada's Foreign Interference and Security of Information Act.
+According to Sing Tao Daily, Woo's post drew a response from Conservative Member of Parliament Shuv Majumdar, who criticized the Senator's comments on social media.

+Canadians United Against Modern Exclusion

+In 2025, Woo co-founded Canadians United Against Modern Exclusion alongside former Ontario senator Victor Oh and B.C. businessman and broadcaster James Ho.
+The organization published a critique of Dotting the Map, a platform operated by pro-democracy advocates with Canadian Friends of Hong Kong that monitors organizations linked to the Chinese Communist Party in Canada, accusing it of labeling individuals as "disloyal and threatening to Canada based on their ethnic origin."
+Woo is himself documented on the Dotting the Map platform.